 Numerical Linear Algebra

-b)be able to implement basic versions of these kernels and algorithms
+- Be able to implement basic versions of these algorithms

-c) learn the difference between direct and iterative methods for linear systems
+- Understand the difference between iterative methods for linear systems and direct methods

 This class is an in-depth graduate lecture class.
 You (the student) should have taken a mathematical course on linear algebra that covers vector spaces as well as a numerical analysis course that covers computer implementations of numerical algorithms.